dongdozizi/SimulatingRollerCoaster/README.md

 ### Must

-Press '1' for the points mode
+- **Points mode**: Press '1'

-Press '2' for the lines mode
+- **Lines mode**: Press '2'

-Press '3' for the triangles mode
+- **Triangles mode**: Press '3'

-Press '4' for the smooth mode
+- **Smooth mode**: Press '4'

 In the smooth mode:

-    +    ... multiply the current "scale" by 2x
+Press '+' to multiply the current "scale" by 2x

-    -    ... divide the current "scale" by 2x
+Press '-' to divide the current "scale" by 2x

-    9    ... multiply the current "exponent" by 2x
+Press '9' to multiply the current "exponent" by 2x

-    0    ... divide the current "exponent" by 2x
+Press '0' to divide the current "exponent" by 2x

+- **Rotate along the X and Y axes**: Press and hold the left mouse button, then move the mouse to rotate the heightfield along the X and Y axes.

+- **Rotate along the Z axis**: Press and hold the middle mouse button, then move the mouse to rotate the heightfield along the Z axis.

+- **Scale along the X and Y axes**: Press and hold the `Shift` key along with the left mouse button, then move the mouse to scale the heightfield along the X and Y axes.

+- **Scale along the Z axis**: Press and hold the `Shift` key along with the middle mouse button, then move the mouse to scale the heightfield along the Z axis.

+- **Translate along the X and Y axes (Windows)**: Press and hold the `Control` key along with the left mouse button, then move the mouse to translate the heightfield along the X and Y axes.

+- **Translate along the Z axis (Windows)**: Press and hold the `Control` key along with the middle mouse button, then move the mouse to translate the heightfield along the Z axis.

+- **Translate on MacOS**: To enable translate mode, press key 't' (Do not hold).

+- **Translate along the X and Y axes (MacOS)**: In translate mode, press and hold the left mouse button, then move the mouse to translate the heightfield along the X and Y axes.

+- **Translate along the Z axis (MacOS)**: In translate mode, press and hold the middle mouse button, then move the mouse to translate the heightfield along the Z axis.

 ### Extras